philcali/zero-lombok/README.md

 Done-zo!

-## What about the generated Code Template?
+## What about the generated code template?

 The `zero-lombok` implementation used a pluggable template system, with the default implementation being `lombok-processor-template-handlebars`.